smartmobilefactory/SMF-Fastlane-Commons/commons/smf_upload_to_appcenter/README.md

         path_to_ipa_or_app: <path to ipa>,      # Needed only for iOS
         is_mac_app: false,                      # Optional, false by default
         sparkle_xml_name: 'test.xml',           # Needed only for macOS
-        upload_sparkle: true                    # Optional, used to upload a zip of the app to AppCenter )
+)
 ```